Meet Alex Caspero

-One of my favorite things to make right now is this Instant Pot Lentil Soup!
+Right now, one of my favorite things to make is this Instant Pot Lentil Soup!
 Packed with vegetables, tomatoes, and lentils, this one is a crowd-pleaser and simple enough for busy weeknights.

-This lentil soup recipe is comprised of vegetables, dried spices, canned tomatoes, dried lentils and fresh parsley.
+You only need a handful of ingredients for this lentil soup recipe, including dried spices, canned tomatoes, dried lentils and fresh parsley.

 In addition to olive oil for sautéing the veggies and spices, you’ll need the following vegetables: